 Under most circumstances, the following definitions and levels of infractions are used.
-However, teachers will use their classroom systems as a warning for minor infractions before a "Level 1" referral is made.
-There are two types of school wide discipline communications here at BCS.
-The first is a "Level 1" referral.
-When a student receives a "Level 1" form, the student is to respond to the questions listed, sign the form, and then take it home for a parent or guardian to sign.
-The "Level 1" is to be returned the next day.
+However, teachers will use their classroom systems as a warning for minor infractions before a "Level I" referral is made.
+There are two types of school wide discipline communication here at BCS.
+The first is a "Level I" referral.
+When a student receives a "Level I" form, the student is to respond to the questions listed, sign the form, and then take it home for a parent or guardian to sign.
+The "Level I" is to be returned the next day.
 Once returned, it is kept in the teacher's file for future documentation.
 If it is not signed the next day, the student will serve a lunch detention and take responsibility for his/her behavior by calling the parent.
-Nothing else happens, unless the student gets three or more "Level 1" referrals per quarter.
-If that happens, then a "Level 2" Long Form Referral is submitted to the Intervention Center.
+Nothing else happens, unless the student gets three or more "Level I" referrals per quarter.
+If that happens, then a "Level II"- Long Form-Referral is submitted to the Intervention Center.
 Consequences progress with each referral thereafter.
-If the same Level 1 offense continues in the quarter the offense could be moved to a Level 3 - Defiance.
+If the same level one offense continues in the quarter the offense could be moved to Level 3- Defiance.

-Any behavior starting with Level 2 is automatically a "long form" Referral and the student is sent to the office to speak with the Principal or Superintendent.
-The student calls the parent to take responsibility for his/her behavior and to explain the consequence.
+Any behavior starting with Level 2 is automatically a "long form" Referral and the student is sent to the office to speak with the Student Success Coach, or Superintendent.
+The student calls the parent to take responsibility for her/his behavior and to explain the consequence.
 If the parent is not available, the referral will be sent home, a signature will be required by the parent, and the form is to be returned the next school day.
 Please note: Upon completion of investigation, the administration has the right to move infractions to different levels, as deemed appropriate.

-Level One Offenses are documented from the day of each grading period by use of the Level 1 Form.
+Level One Offenses are documented from the first day of each grading period by use of the LEVEL ONE Form.
 This form must be signed by the parent and returned the next day.
-After the 3rd offense, the consequences will be moved to a Level 2 and a Referral will be given.
-A student resulting in 5 or more level 2's orhigher, in a school year could face extended disciplinary consequences, including an additional long form for incorrigible behavior and possible long term suspension for 10 days or up to 1 calendar year.
+After the 3rd offense, the consequences will move to Level Two and a REFERRAL will be given.

-Any student that is assigned to "in-school suspension" must report to the office immediately upon arrive at school.
-Students who are suspended, on disciplinary probation, MAY NOT PARTICIPATE IN OR ATTEND EXTRA CURRCULAR ACTIVITES.
+Any student that is assigned to "in-school suspension" must report to the office immediately upon arrival at school.
+Students who are suspended, on disciplinary probation, MAY NOT PARTICIPATE IN OR ATTEND EXTRA CURRICULAR ACTIVITIES.